moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 1. **Tier 3 Systems** - Minor impact on business operations.
 Business Owner and VP approval required.
 1. **Tier 2 and Tier 1 Systems** - Major impact on business operations.
 Business Onwer, VP, and E-Group approval required.

 Deficiences related to professional services vendors are reported in alignment with the classification of data shared.
+IT and/or People Ops should be included as an approver based on the deficiences identified.
+Endpoint deficiencies will be reported to IT, background check deficiencies are reported to People Ops.

-1. **Orange Data:** VP, IT
+1. **Orange Data:** VP, IT / People Ops
-1. **Red Data:** E-Group, IT
+1. **Red Data:** E-Group, IT / People Ops

 In some circumstances, the business may require advance approval of a requisition prior to completion of a security review.
 In these scenarios, a TPRM Security Notice will be documented and presented for VP approval for Tier 1 - 3 systems.
 Failure to obtain the requisite materials within a reasonable timeline may result in escalation of the risk to executive leadership.
 Tier 4 systems are not eligible for advance approval.